dataheck/.github/profile/README.md

-DataHeck is my freelance business that builds data infrastructure, primarily for clients that are currently using a manual spreadsheet-based process.
+DataHeck is my freelance business for building data infrastructure, primarily for clients that are currently using a manual spreadsheet-based process.

 The following is my elevator pitch.